firstpersonvis/firstpersonvis.github.io/index.md

 **Submit your work using this [Google Form](https://forms.gle/C7yxFFuATfgxpUWt8)**

-# What to Expect
-This will be a half-day hybrid workshop.
-To best leverage the workshop format, we will minimize the amount of time dedicated to talks and presentations and maximize the amount of time dedicated to active group work and discussions.

-**Presentations and Introduction of Challenges:**
-Each accepted
-submission will be given 3-5min to present (depending on number of accepted submissions), followed by a Q&A session.
-We will then collectively list challenges based on submissions and  presentations.

-**Hands-on session:**
-We will invite the workshop participants to self- select an identified challenge they are particularly interested in, and to form groups based on interest.
-We will provide templates that each formed group will fill during that session, highlighting the challenge, an exemplar case study, and resulting research opportunities.

-**Wrap-up discussion & next steps:**
-We will convene a structured discussion informed by the hands-on session and discuss the concrete next step of writing a research paper based on the workshop output.
-After the workshop, a voluntary workshop lunch will be planned for in-person attendees to encourage community building.

-## Intended Outcome
-The primary intended outcome of this workshop is to establish a list of challenges and opportunities and to identify a group of authors that will work together on a joint publication that lays out a research agenda of the topic.

 # Call for Participation

 The topic of third-person visualization for sports and physical activity has recently gained traction in the visualization community (e.g., for viewers, analysts, coaches, journalists, etc.. to view, monitor and analyze data).